lucacucinotta/FlickPicks/README.md

 ## 🖥️ Frontend

 Frontend constitutes the application's visual interface, and is responsible for presentation and interaction of the elements and technlogies with the users.
 Cause is an MERN application, I've use a framework like React for the realization of all the various UI components that make up the website, and a series of complementary libraries and frameworks that allowed me to increase the page's functionalities, connecting to the technologies built in the backend.
+For movies data, I integrated with TMDb APIs to provide users access to a wide range of movie data and updated information.

 ### 📑 Pages